Baenz-Ledin/documentation/content/administration/upgrade/odoo_sh.rst

 * Merge or commit the upgraded custom code in the production branch

 If anything goes wrong, remember you can restore a backup.
-The platform will always make one before you make any Odoo.sh operation on the production database.
-If the restored backup comes from a previous version, the platform will detect it and change the project's Odoo version back if it needs to.
+The platform will always make one before you make any Odoo.sh operation on the production database - BUT NOT on a staging branch.
+All prior work on a staging branch will be overwritten and lost forever if you do not make a manual backup before the import --> open a separate staging branch for test imports, or make a manual backup before importing.
+Download the manual backup, as it will only be kept for 30 days on odoo.sh If the restored backup comes from a previous version, the platform will detect it and change the project's Odoo version back if it needs to.